Welcome to the February 2022 10k Traffic Challenge!

 Setting Up Your Social Profiles

 We like to think of social profiles as magnets for your blog.
-Your ideal readers for your blog are spending their time on Facebook, Twitter, Pinterest, and Instagram.
+Your ideal readers for your blog are spending their time on Facebook, Twitter, Pinterest, Instagram, and maybe even on TikTok or other platforms.
 You need to have an established presence where they are at, and ultimately they will be interested in visiting your blog when you share posts that appeal to them.

 Make sure you are logged into your personal Facebook account, then CLICK THIS LINK.